fsn-dev/dcrm-walletService/README.md

 # Introduction
 DCRM wallet service is a distributed key generation and distributed signature service that can serve as a distributed custodial solution.

+*Note : dcrm-walletService is considered beta software.
+We make no warranties or guarantees of its security or stability.

 # Prerequisites
 1. VPS server with 1 CPU and 2G mem
 2. Static public IP